awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-cli.md

 			--hosted-zone-id $hostedzone_id
 ```

-After you complete these steps, establish the chain of trust for the hosted zone\.
+Step 3: After you complete these steps, establish the chain of trust for the hosted zone\.
 For more information, see [Establishing a chain of trust](dns-configuring-dnssec-enable-signing.md#dns-configuring-dnssec-chain-of-trust)\.